ViktoriaRo/DSCC_Events/README.md

 # Description

 This is a project for DSCC course.
-Here you can find frontend part for the web application named _Events_.
+Here you can find frontend part for the web application named _EnLightning_.
 In this application you can create an account and post your event.
 Other users will be able to view your event and subscibe to it or follow.
+To see the app you should follow this link [EnLightning](https://enlightning-976fd.firebaseapp.com/signin)

 ## Dependencies
 For running this application you should install `npm`: